 Pleural plaques are the most common consequences of asbestos exposure.
 They are almost certainly only caused by asbestos exposure.

 Plaques do not usually cause any symptoms, either of pain or breathlessness.
 Until an x-ray is performed, usually for other reasons, a person may be completely unaware the plaques are there.
-In occasional cases numerous plaques form causing stiffness of the chest wall making the effort of breathing harder.
+In certain circumstances, numerous plaques form and cause stiffness of the chest wall making the effort of breathing harder.
 In a very few cases the plaques may also lead to distortion of the underlying lung tissue reducing the efficiency of the lung.

 More Information on Pleural Plaques: